HendrikKuehne/belief_propagation/NOTES.md

     * Compute it!
 The *n-mode unfolding* ([arXiv:2109.00626](https://arxiv.org/abs/2109.00626)) of tensors might be helpful here.
 * How effective is QR-gauging?
     * I use a breadth-first search in [`belief_propagation.truncate_expand.QR_gauging`](https://github.com/HendrikKuehne/belief_propagation/blob/f40f9b761bc665018958d690a467f2e5b18ea266/belief_propagation/truncate_expand.py#L668), because this ensures that the edges that will be cut are far removed from the orthogonality center.[^9] This should make the approximate orthogonalization more accurate, and would (if the graph were actually a tree) cause the messages to evaluate to identity.
 In my code, this would translate to the local environment being (approximately)[^8] the identity!
 Is that what actually happens?
+    * :arrow_right: More or less!
+QR-gauging does move the environments noticeably closer to the identity, but they are not close to the identity in an absolute sense.
 * Can I, somehow, accelerate the BP-iteration during DMRG?
     * One thought that I had was to re-use the old messages, but that does not seem to work; indeed (how I remeber it), BP does not converge at all when I do that.
 This might be due to the fact that there is (I think) only one BP fixed point.
     * Low priority; the bottleneck in DMRG, time-wise, is the generalized eigenvalue problem.